Repair Roland RE-201 Space Echo Tape Delay Service17. März 2020

 I replaced the 10W "heater" resistor in the psu (5V rail) with a modern step down module which got barely warm.
 The old resistor also destroyed the 2 ceramtic fuse holders and the fuses.
 While checking them they fell into pieces like glass.
 This restistor was hot like hell.
 I measured 100°C after a few minutes.
 It was there to drop down the voltage for the old 5V regulator.
 Now it`s no longer needed.
 I also re-newed the heatsink compound on the leftover voltage regulators.

-My customer also wanted to have some mods.
+This Solton also should get some mods.
 If not MIDI, but individual outputs and trigger outputs.I grabbed the individual drum outputs from the drum voicing board (lower right) and buffered them on a small pcb with transistor based amps.
 I also buffered the TTL trigger outs that I grabbed from the connector between cpu board and drum board.

-My customer also had the foodswitch to his Disco 64, but as you can see, this was really fragmented.
+The original footswitch was fragmented.
 I glued this thing together to have it original as possible (a lot of pieces were missing), but I also created a modern version, not a real footswitch, but a remote switch to use all the functions of the Solton Disco 64.

 I did a few more cosmetic repairs.
 I used on old plug of the back for the trigger outs.
 I put everything back together and we got great result.